Update Friday 17 July 2020

 Please check the conditions of access:

 Please refer to the signage in place at our reservoirs.
-The signs identify hazards (ie: slips, trips, falls and drowning), areas of restricted access and safety information that must be obeyed.
+The signs identify hazards (ie: slips, trips, falls and drowning), areas of restricted access and safety information that must be followed.
+Our rules for on-water recreation include:

 Here is our Quick Guide for visitors (PDF 4MB)